Sonic Jump

-In April 2014, a sequel to this game was released on iOS and Android devices, entitled Sonic Jump Fever.
+is a 2005 vertical platform game developed by AirPlay and Sonic Team, and published by Sega for the digital distribution service Sonic Cafe, initially only available in Japan for mobile phones before being ported to iOS and Android and released in other regions in 2007.
+Unlike other games in the series, Sonic Jump doesn't involve running from left to right, but instead, Sonic automatically jumps up the screen, with the player needing to tilt the phone to move him from left to right.
+The original game's graphical style is based on the Sonic Advance series, which had ended shortly before Jump's release.

+Sonic Jump received mixed reviews from critics, who praised the overall presentation but felt the gameplay was dull.
+In 2012, the game was remade by Hardlight and also released for iOS and Android devices (later retitled Sonic Jump Pro), featuring updated graphics and new gameplay features, the remake received generally positive reviews for its extended length, being frequently compared favorably with Doodle Jump (2009).
+It was also a success, with the remake being downloaded nearly 9 million times by March 2013.
+Sega would later publish two sequels, both unrelated to each other, Sonic Jump 2 (2008) and Sonic Jump Fever (2014).

 Gameplay

 While games in the Sonic the Hedgehog series commonly involve running from side to side, Sonic Jump involves no running, but rather, Sonic jumping through the stages vertically to get to the top of the stage.
 The player controls Sonic by tilting the device left or right.
 Sonic jumps automatically, though a "double jump" move can be used upon tapping the touchscreen.
-Rings are collected throughout the stages, and accumulated rings can be used to purchase further content in the game, such as items, upgrades, or additional playable characters.
+Rings are collected throughout the stages, and protect Sonic from damage.
+In the original version, finishing an act with 50 or more rings would reward the player with a shard of a Chaos Emerald.
+In the remake, accumulated rings can be used to purchase further content in the game, such as items, upgrades, or additional playable characters.
 Players can "level up" by achieving certain objectives in each stage; increasing the player's level will allow access to new content for purchase.

 The game contains two play modes; "Story Mode", which has preset stages with an end goal, and "Arcade Mode", which has randomly created stages that go on endlessly, with the purpose being to make it as far as possible through the stage.